 If you want this in place ASAP…

-Includes everything to implement a proper stock-options plan for your company
+Everything to implement a stock-options plan for your company

 Start saving cash and compensate your executives and employees with a piece of the action

 - Cover Letter to Employees

 - Summary of Terms of the Stock Option Plan

 - Stock Certificate